If you're like most people, you probably think that you need to have a medical examination in order to buy life insurance.

 What is no medical exam life insurance?

-No medical exam life insurance is exactly what it sounds like: a life insurance product that doesn’t require a physical exam to qualify for coverage.
+No medical life insurance is exactly what it sounds like: a life insurance policy that doesn’t require a medical exam to qualify for coverage.

 Taking a life insurance medical exam can be a hassle.
 If you’re fit and healthy, it can seem like a waste of time (though if you're perfectly healthy, you should get the medical component done if possible)

-If you have an underlying condition, you may be worrying about how results will affect your premiums.
+If you have an underlying condition, you may be worrying about how results will affect your medical life insurance premiums.

-No medical exam life insurance lets you avoid a medical test.
+A no medical life insurance policy lets you avoid a medical test.
 However, this convenience comes at a cost.
-No-medical policies usually cost more than traditional life.
+No-medical life insurance policies usually cost more than a traditional life insurance policy.

-The insurer will also ask you health-related questions.
+Insurance providers will also ask you medical questions.
 You must answer these questions truthfully.
-If the insurer finds out you were dishonest during your application, it can reduce the payout or even deny your claims altogether.
+If the insurance provider finds out you were dishonest during your application, it can reduce the payout or even deny your claims altogether.

 Can I get life insurance if I have health concerns or pre-existing conditions?